On or around 09/17/2019 (Date of last review)

 On December 12, 2016, Ophthotech announced that the trial had failed to achieve its primary endpoint, and that Fovista and Lucentis demonstrated a non-statically significant improvement over patients only receiving Lucentis.
 Following this news, shares of Ophthotech fell approximately 86% to close at $5.29.

 On March 13, 2018, the Court issued an Order appointing Lead Plaintiff and Counsel.
 On June 4, Lead Plaintiff voluntarily dismissed two of the individual Defendants and filed a consolidated amended Complaint.
+Defendants filed a Motion to Dismiss the consolidated amended Complaint on July 27.
+On September 17, 2019, the Court issued an Order denying Defendants' Motion to Dismiss.

 Company & Securities Information